Nanachilil/toggle-comments.nvim/README.md

 # Toggle-comments.nvim
-Toggle-comments is a Neovim plugin to quickly comment and uncomment selected lines.
+Toggle-comments is a Neovim plugin to quickly toggle comments.

 ## 1 Toggle-comments show:
 This video shows Toggle-comments demo: